slamice/wri/hipsters/chapter01.md

 "Not that long, like half an hour.
 Thought I would check it out."

-"Ch-check-ch-check-ch-cheking it out!"
+"Ch-check-ch-check-ch-checking it out!"
 She tried to yell over the bad dance style.
-Most of the moves around us were just people walking badly.
+I heard it because most of the moves around us were just people walking badly.

 What was popular possibly eons ago started to play again.
-We danced a few jigs and tried to steal a few dance moves from our surroundings, but it only looked like everyone was badly walking.
-We just shuffled left and right and looked around us.
+We danced a few jigs and tried to steal a few dance moves from our surroundings.
+We shuffled left and right and looked around us.

-About 20 minutes later Adrian formed out of thin air and pulled Selina by the arm miming a smoker.
+About 20 minutes later Selina's friend Adrian formed out of thin air and pulled Selina by the arm miming a smoker.
 I followed them outside, and the cold air hit us once again.

 "Hey we've got to jam twice this week so we're ready for Saturday."
 Selina looked up at me as she lit up, and I fanned away wafts of marijuana.